asterics/AsTeRICS/ReadMe.md

  If you don't need commandline support, you can use an IDE for Java Developers, e.g. [Eclipse](http://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/neon3), which already contains ant.
 There you can directly execute ant targets by selecting the build file ```build.xml``` and select the target of choice, e.g. ```run```.

-If you want to modify/add a plugin or generally want to contribute to the project, please consult the [Developer Manual](https://github.com/asterics/AsTeRICS/blob/master/Documentation/DeveloperManual.pdf?raw=true]).
-Then fork the project and create a pull request.

 ## Documentation

 * [AsTeRICS Tutorial with screencasts](https://ds.gpii.net/learn/tutorials/integration-alternative-input-modalities)